shapesmusic/Shapes-Basics-Draft/levels/24-moods-and-tensions-together.md

 Adding the 4th and 5th into both of these exercises can make things seem a bit more challenging at first.
 You're at the point where you really want to start relying on the immediate feeling of a tension, without having to count its distance to the anchor.
 It's similar to the way you've already been recognizing the overall feeling of a mood.

-If you find yourself getting stuck, you can use some of the techniques from past lessons, like, if you hear a tension you don't recognize, stop and listen to it, rather than trying to guess what it is.
+If you find yourself getting stuck, you can use some of the techniques from past levels, like, if you hear a tension you don't recognize, stop and listen to it, rather than trying to guess what it is.
 If you keep listening passively, eventually you'll hear a tension that you *do* recognize, and you can keep on going from there.

 Or, if there's a particular tension that you keep missing, also just stop and listen, and pay extra attention to see if you can recognize that tension next time it comes around.